ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ## Description

-It splits the PATH variable on colons `:` and counts the number of entries, including empty ones.
+It converts PATH into multiple lines by replacing colons `:` with newlines and counts the total number of lines, including empty entries.

 ## Usage